Miserlou/Zappa/README.md

 And now your app is **live!** How cool is that?!

+To expain what's going on, when you call 'deploy', Zappa will automatically package up your application and local virtual environment into a Lambda-compatible archive, replace any dependencies with versions [precompiled for Lambda](https://github.com/Miserlou/lambda-packages), set up the function handler and necessary WSGI Middleware, upload the archive to S3, register it as a new Lambda function, create a new API Gateway resource, create WSGI-compatible routes for it, link it to the new Lambda function, and finally delete the archive from your S3 bucket.
+Handy!

 #### Updates

 If your application has already been deployed and you only need to upload new Python code, but not touch the underlying routes, you can simply: